Criminal Law · June 2026

 Consumer Law · August 2025

-The Consumer Protection Act 2019 significantly upgraded India's consumer redressal framework — raising pecuniary limits, introducing e-filing, and providing for product liability and unfair contracts.
+The Consumer Protection Act 2019 significantly upgraded India's consumer redressal framework — raising pecuniary limits, introducing e-filing, and providing for product liability.
 A complete guide to filing a complaint.

 By Shubham Ojha, BA LL.B., LL.M., ICWA (Foundation)